top of page

 Ingredients:

-3 teaspoons Ghee OR Olive Oil
+3 teaspoons Ghee (Clarified Butter) OR Red Palm Oil

 1 teaspoon Cumin